malcolmlett/malcolmlett.github.io/Background-to-A-Theory-of-Mind.md

 A concrete example may actually lie in the way that we _can_ increase intelligence to an extent.
 Individual regions of brain can increase in size.
 For example London cabbies, with their enlarged memory centre.
 But it is likely that our biology imposes limits on that growth.
 Any fitness function will incorporate efficiency, and there is an inherent trade-off between size and efficiency.
 The limit is "soft", and can be stretched, but only so far.

 Beyond that, each brain region had an inherent capacity.
 This is like a (roughly) fixed number of neurons that can learn anything its given, but only to the resolution possible within that number of neurons.

+# Evolution
+## Consciousness
+We have discussed above how consciousness is a necessary component of our brain as a computing architecture.
+I believe that alone explains why consciousness evolved.
+As we started to develop high-level thought, we needed a control mechanism.
+Otherwise we would have ended up with a system that is highly prone to pointless wandering thought, with long wasteful cycles.

+Evolution would have created many different variations on architecture.
+For example:
+* Different scopes of awareness - ie: different parts of our brain being included in the catchment of conscious feedback.
+* Different levels of course-grained high-level thought vs fine-grained low-level details within conscious feedback.
+* The feedback coming into the system at different places of the architecture.
+* Different mechanisms for how thoughts can control the action of the processing architecture.

+Ultimately, the design we have today will be based on what turned out to be the most efficient and effective.
+For example:
+* Scientists believe our working memory can hold multiple things at once (approximately 7 items), and yet we are only ever consciously aware of one thing at a time.
+I believe this means that the conscious feedback provides access only to the single top-most (or most recent) item in working memory.
+This must have happened because it turned out to be sufficient to maintain stable thought.

+## Mammals
+tbd

+## Fitness Functions
+tbd